pvcraven/2017_web_security/source/final/cole/index.rst

 What are the Cons of Angular?
 -----------------------------
 Unfortunately, Angular JS has terrible error reporting.
-What is mean by that is when you get an error in the JavaScript console, you'll more likely than not be pointed to the complete wrong line and you'll be none the wiser as to where the error is.
+What is meant by that is when you get an error in the JavaScript console, you will more likely than not be pointed to the complete wrong line and will be none the wiser as to where the error is.
 A way to fix this annoying bug is to have your code manually return where the errors would occur instead of having the browser run a stack trace.

-Because of the flexibility of Angular is that it is not opinionated.
-What is meant by that is if you were to look at abunch of different Angular JS applications, you'd would most likely find each of them doing things completely different from the others.
+Because of the flexibility of Angular, another potential issue is that it is not opinionated.
+What is implied by that is if you were to look at a bunch of different Angular JS applications, you would most likely find each of them doing things completely different from the others.
 A lot of people like this kind of flexibility, but there are those that would prefer everything to work all the same way and for the coders to change them when they want them to.

 Conslusion
 ----------